cj179john/NodeApi/README.md

-# NodeApi
+# NodeApi with JWT authentication

-nodejs based RESTApi
+nodejs based RESTAPI with JWT authentication

+This repository is primarily for boiler-plating a NodeJS API with JWT-authentication

-prequisities: node server installed in local environment and NPM package manager
+prequisities: node 8+ installed in local environment and NPM package manager

 git clone this repo to your local machine